Committee on Undergraduate Programs

 - CUP can establish subcommittees at its discretion.
 It need not report either their existence or membership to the Academic Senate.

 7. Amendments.
-These procedures can be amended or rewritten if approved by a majority of the entire Committee, and if they do not conflict with the bylaws of the Academic Senate.
+These procedures can be amended or rewritten if approved by a majority of the entire Committee, as long as they do not conflict with the Bylaws of the Academic Senate.
+All approved changes to these operating procedures will be shared with the Senate.